Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 Once you've initialized a [ComputerVisionAPI][ref_computervisionclient] client, you can:

-* [Analyze an image][ref_analyzeimage]: You can analyze an internet image for certain features such as faces, colors, tags.
-The image can be local to the computer, on the internet.
+* [Analyze an image][ref_analyzeimage]: You can analyze an iimage for certain features such as faces, colors, tags.

 * [Moderate images in content][ref_moderateimage]: An image can be analyzed for adult content.